dannyhammer/toad/README.md

 -   All those in the engine testing community, with special thanks for those who manage and host the [CCRL pages](https://computerchess.org.uk/ccrl/).
 -   The authors of [Yukari](https://github.com/yukarichess/yukari) for motivation through friendly competition.
 -   [Paul T](https://github.com/DeveloperPaul123), for feedback on my [`uci-parser`](https://crates.io/crates/uci-parser) crate.
+-   All of the friendly devs over at [PyroBench](https://pyronomy.pythonanywhere.com), both for the friendly camaraderie and for sharing compute for testing.